-Unlike many larger cities, we really don't have a concentrated "gayborhood" like Castro, Boystown, Wilton Manners, Chelsea or West Hollywood.
-Like most urban centers in the USA, our DT and peripheral neighborhoods is where you'll find the most Rainbow Flags & HRC stickers, but don't let that stop you from exploring outside the city limits!
+Unlike many larger cities, Orlando really doesn't have a concentrated "gayborhood" or "gay ghetto" like Castro, Boystown, Wilton Manners, Chelsea or West Hollywood.
+Like most urban centers, our DT and peripheral neighborhoods are very progressive and it's where you'll find the most Rainbow Flags & HRC stickers.

 - Thornton Park & Lake Eola Heights.
 Walking distance to DT Orlando, great little restaurants and bars, great mix of people, gentrified neighborhoods with gorgeous bungalows and craftsman style homes on cobblestone streets.
 Predominantly built post WWI.
 Expensive.
 Stop at Dexter's for Happy Hour.

 - Downtown Orlando.
 Professional, educated and active...endless things to do.
 Ground zero for gay pride events.
 Many new condo towers since the 1990's.
 Moderate to expensive.
 Visit Hamburger Mary's or Rusty Spoon for dinner.

 - College Park.
 Quaint & Convenient, with nearby shopping, bars and restaurants & sleepy streets lined primarily with post WWII houses.
 Moderate to expensive.
 Check out RusTeak for drinks/dinner.